-Merck’s leukemia therapy Cladribine is also being tested as a treatment for relapsing-remitting multiple sclerosis (RRMS).
-Cladribine, marketed under the brand names Leustatin, Litak, and Movectro, works by selectively targeting lymphocytes, white blood cells believed to be linked with the development of MS.
+Mavenclad (cladribine) is an anti-cancer drug being developed by Merck as a possible treatment for relapsing-remitting multiple sclerosis (RRMS).
+The oral therapy works by selectively targeting lymphocytes, immune cells believed to be linked to multiple sclerosis.

-Cladribine has gone through several rounds of testing for RRMS.
-The results of the CLARITY Phase 3 clinical trial (NCT00213135), which involved more than 1,300 people with RRMS, were published in 2010.
-The study compared the effects of two doses of cladribine with a placebo.
-Both doses reduced patients’ relapse rate more than 50 percent.
-Results from an extension to the study (NCT00641537) showed that cladribine continued to limit relapses two years after it was administered.
+Mavenclad has gone through several rounds of testing for RRMS.
+The results of a Phase 3 clinical trial, called CLARITY (NCT00213135) and involving more than 1,300 RRMS patients, were published in the New England Journal of Medicine.
+The study compared the effects of two doses of Mavenclad (3.5 mg or 5.25 mg per kilogram) with a placebo.
+Both doses reduced patients’ relapse rate by more than 50 percent.
+Results from an extension study (NCT00641537) showed that Mavenclad continued to limit relapses two years after it was administered.

-The Phase 3 ORACLE trial also showed that people who took cladribine tablets after their first demyelinating event significantly reduced the risk of their disease progressing to MS itself, compared with a placebo.
-Those who received cladribine during the clinical trial’s initial treatment phase ended up with lower annualized relapse rates than those who received a placebo during initial treatment.
+Another Phase 3 clinical trial called ORACLE (NCT00725985) included 616 participants.
+It showed that taking Mavenclad after an initial demyelinating event delayed the onset of MS. (A demyelinating event is a show of symptoms resulting from the deterioration of the myelin sheath.
+Initial demyelination-event symptoms include nerve pain, fatigue, loss of vision, and bladder or bowel problems).
+The trial also showed that in people who took Mavenclad tablets after a first demyelinating event, the risk of the disease progressing to MS itself was significantly reduced, compared to those who took placebo.
+Those who received Mavenclad during the clinical trial’s initial treatment phase ended up with lower annualized relapse rates than those who received a placebo during initial treatment.

-MS patients who have participated in cladribine studies (NCT01013350) can have their names added to a register dealing with the drug’s safety until late 2018.
+MS patients who have participated in Mavenclad studies can have their names added to a register (NCT01013350) dealing with the drug’s safety until late 2018.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.